Maryland Terrapins Logo

 Maryland Terrapins Logo 1988

-In the second half of the 1980s, the teams began to use the logo with the image of Testudo again.
+In the second half of the 1980s, the teams began using the Testudo logo again.
 It looked the same as in the 1970 version and was based on the same letter.
-But the artists corrected the drawing, removing the extra lines and making the “M” slightly higher.
-They also added a new element – the state flag, which the turtle held in an outstretched paw.
+But the artists corrected the drawing, removing the extra lines and raising the “M” slightly.
+They also added a new element, the state flag, which the turtle held in an outstretched paw.
 The name Maryland Terrapins was written at the bottom.
 The designers divided it into two lines, aligned in the center.
 All letters were capital, bold, black, and had rectangular serifs.

 1996 – 2005